rtm-rs/rtm-rs.github.io/source/content/docs/core/framework-setup.md

 # Declare Relations, Commands, and Mappers here
 ```

-If you prefer to create explicit classes for your components you must register them with the configuration directly:
+If you prefer to create explicit types for your components you must register them with the configuration directly:

 ```ruby
 configuration = ROM::Configuration.new(:memory, 'memory://test')